 The Important Role of Property Manager Services

 If you are a property manager with a vacant rental property, you know how important it is to find a reliable tenant as soon as possible.
 Having a non-performing rental unit is a drain on your resources and those of the property owner.
 The longer the unit sits empty, the more stressful the situation becomes.
 As the property manager, you need to take stock and figure out why the unit is not renting before you lose your client.
 What can you do?
-Here are eight proven techniques for finding a suitable tenant:
+Here are the top 10 property management rental tips:

 1. Make sure the rent you charge is competitive.
 This is so obvious you may wonder why bother to mention it.
 Yet it is so important.
 When setting the rent, you need to do some research.
 Do not make assumptions, even if only a year has passed since the last tenant.
 Go online and research comparable units in your neighborhood.
 Factor in the location, i.e., is it an end unit that backs up to a common area, or in walking distance to a popular city center, and so on.
 The location can add or subtract a little from the rent you charge.
 You need to also factor in the condition of your unit.
 If it needs a significant amount of updating, you will not be able to command a premium unless it is in a prime location that offsets the outdated décor.